lx-s/WinMute/README.md

 Just start it and you are good to go!

 Whenever you lock your screen from now on or the screensaver starts, WinMute will automatically mute your windows volume, and unmute it right away when you come back to your pc.
-If you want to disable this behaviour temporary, right-click on the taskbar notification icon and uncheck the menu item `Mute on Workstationlock` / `Mute on Screensaver start`.
+If you want to change the behaviour or explore all the oother options, right-click on the taskbar notification icon and explore!